top of page

 Thanksgiving Pumpkins

-Allison, my stepson's girlfriend, gave us these lovely pumpkins for either our compost or the chickens.
-Are you getting the idea yet?
-That our lives kind of revolve around animals???
-Well, they do.
+Allison, my stepson's girlfriend, gifted us these lovely pumpkins for either our compost or the chickens.
+Are you starting to see a pattern?
+Our lives revolve around animals, and it’s a joy!

 Larger Twigs